 Here is an orange Dahlia flower on the chest.
 While doing this tattoo, I learned that Dahlias are related to the sunflower, daisy, chrysanthemum and zinnia.

 This is a Manzanita branch on the upper arm and reaching over onto the upper back.
 We included the leaves and berries, and really tried to highlight the incredible branch texture that most of these trees have.
-I would highly recommend a walk in the rain in a manzanita grove!
+Featured in Plant Healer– a digital magazine–on 3/3/14.

 After getting the Manzanita branch, Molly decided to add a butterfly, some bees, and a few poppies to the inside of her arm.
 The addition really moves your eye around the arm.